 Generations o Scottish folk gettin telt aff for speakin a Scottish language, a big lang line o them aw the wey back tae the days afore smart phones or phones or even the invention o electricity.

 Learn.
 And Read.

 Scots speakers get telt aff.
 OK.
 It’s no richt.
 It shouldnae be like that.
 It’s jist the wey it is.

 But whit’s great aboot Scotland is folk dinnae ayewis dae whit they’re telt.
 And when they rebel against authority, Scottish people can dae it in the maist beautiful and creative weys.
-In Scots, you can read writing by Robert Burns, Robert Louis Stevenson, Robert Tannahill, Janet Paisley, Gerda Stevenson, Ellen Pennie, Anna Stewart, William Letford, Thomas Clark, Sam Best and ithers for free over at Scots in Schools(this will open in a new window).
+In Scots, you can read writing by Robert Burns, Robert Louis Stevenson, Robert Tannahill, Janet Paisley, Gerda Stevenson, Ellen Pennie, Anna Stewart, William Letford, Thomas Clark, Sam Best and ithers for free over at Scots in Schools.

 Learn.
 Read.
 And Write.

 Why no become literate in the Scots language you speak?
 Gie it go.
 Get guid at it.
 Liberate yirsel fae folk sayin ‘if you talk like that, you must be thick’ tae ‘hey, you’re a really good writer, I didn’t know you had it in you’.